Drives 10X more qualified traffic with high-converting landing pages

 Do landing pages need any SEO strategies?

-How to create landing pages that convert?
+How do you create landing pages that convert?

 What is the best landing page design?